AtofStryker/webpack-pnp-reproduction/README.md

 ### webpack-directory

 `cd` into the `webpack-directory` and install the dependencies via `npm install`.
-This repository does NOt use `yarn PnP`.
+This repository does NOT use `yarn PnP`.

 ## Reproduction

-To reproduce, run the `npm run compile` script from the `webpack-directory`.
-This will run the `webpack` compiler from the node context with a very simple config/options to compile the `target_file` found in the `pnp-directory`.
-Notice the error
+To reproduce, run the `yarn compile` script from the `pnp-directory`.
+This will run the `webpack` compiler in the `webpack-directory`.

+With webpack 4, it uses the `pnp-webpack-plugin` to discover the pnp process and pass into webpack.
+This works and is able to discover `axe-core`.

+With webpack 5, this fails to work.

 ```sh
 "Module not found: Error: Can't resolve 'axe-core' in ...